jasonsbeer/Amiga-2000-EATX/README.md

 ATX 24-pin power supplies are supported with -5V being supplied on board via a voltage regulator.
 The original Amiga 2000 power supply is not supported.

 ### External Reset Switch
-The computer can be reset via CTRL-Amiga-Amiga on an Amiga keyboard or via the reset switch found on ATX computer cases.
+The computer can be reset via CTRL-Amiga-Amiga on an Amiga keyboard or via the reset switch found on EATX computer cases.

 ### Real Time Clock
 The real time clock (RTC) has been changed to the RTC-62423.
 This RTC has a built in crystal and does not need adjustment.
 In the Amiga, the RTC is written and read by 4 address and 4 data lines.
 Unfortunately, there are no direct "modern" replacements for this type of bus connected RTC.
 As such, this is among the legacy IC's that must be obtained.
-It is readily available and reasonably priced where these type of legacy IC's are sold.
+It is readily available where these type of legacy IC's are sold.

 ## What has not changed?
 ### Most External Ports